Category Archives: Danish Royals

 Anne-Marie and Constantine had five children:

-King Constantine and Queen Anne-Marie’s 50th years wedding anniversary; Credit – https://www.greekroyalfamily.gr/
+King Constantine and Queen Anne-Marie’s 50th wedding anniversary; Credit – https://www.greekroyalfamily.gr/

 As Queen, Anne-Marie established “Her Majesty’s Fund” to provide aid to people in rural areas throughout Greece.
 Unfortunately, her tenure as Queen did not last very long.
 Following a coup in 1967, the Greek royal family went into exile, living in Rome for several years before moving to Denmark and then finally settling in the United Kingdom.
 While in exile, King Constantine was deposed and the monarchy was formally abolished in 1974.

 Anne-Marie, with her husband, established the Hellenic College of London in 1980, a Greek boarding school that her younger children attended.
 The following year, they were permitted to return to Greece for the funeral and burial of Queen Frederika, however, they were made to leave immediately afterward.
-In 2003, following reimbursement by the Greek government for properties that had been seized from the royal family, the Anna-Maria Foundation was established with the funds from the reimbursement.
+In 2003, following reimbursement by the Greek government for properties seized from the royal family, the Anna-Maria Foundation was established with the funds from the reimbursement.
 Constantine had stated that whatever amount the court ordered would be donated in its entirety for the creation of a foundation so the funds would be returned to the Greek people.
 The foundation, of which Queen Anne-Marie is president, provides aid and assistance to victims of natural disasters in Greece.
-The settlement of the property dispute also allowed Anne-Marie and Constantine to make visits to Greece and purchase a summer home in Portocheli, Peloponnese, Greece.
+The settlement of the property dispute also allowed Anne-Marie and Constantine to visit Greece and purchase a summer home in Portocheli, Peloponnese, Greece.
 In 2013, former King Constantine II and Queen Anne-Marie permanently returned to reside in Greece.

 Anne-Marie’s husband King Constantine II, the former King of Greece, died at Hygeia Hospital in Athens, Greece on January 10, 2023, at the age of 82.
 He had been admitted to the intensive care unit at the hospital a couple of days earlier due to a stroke.